valeriotarditi/valeriotarditi.github.io/_pages/about.md

 ## Current Research

-I recently completed my Master's thesis as Guest Researcher at the **Istituto Italiano di Tecnologia (IIT) – Rehab Technologies** in Genoa, working on the simulation-based design and biomechanical evaluation of a lower-limb exoskeleton for Parkinson's disease patients.
+I recently completed my Master's Degree in Biomedical Engineering with a thesis research developed as Guest Researcher at the **Istituto Italiano di Tecnologia (IIT) – Rehab Technologies** in Genoa, working on the simulation-based design and biomechanical evaluation of a lower-limb exoskeleton for Parkinson's disease patients.
 This involved building digital twins in OpenSim and solving optimal control problems to simulate human-machine interaction.

 ## Background